SaucyBoi21/PlantFlow/README.md

 AI-based biomass prediction written in Tensorflow

-Built by Saahas Swaroop and Jonathan Cardenas at UGA
+Built by Saahas Swaroop and Jonathan Cardenas at Ferrarezi Labs @ the University of Georgia.
+Publications in progress.

 To run the code, run the following commands: